It's time for another examination of a quote I've sometimes seen online. Namely, this one:

 This seems to be a variant of the supposed quote of Leo X where he said "What profit has not that fable of Christ brought us".
 The problem is that, as is well explained here, this quote appears a hoax.
 If Roerich bungles this quote, we should be cautious trusting other ones he offers.
 Someone who has offered inaccurate quotes before has a good chance of doing so again.

-But putting the general reliability of Roerich aside, is the Eusebius quote legitimate?
+But putting the question of the reliability of Roerich as a source aside, is the Eusebius quote legitimate?
 I cannot find it anywhere in Life of Constantine, which is available here.
 I have searched it for various words found in the quote (Christianity, priest, pagan, nobility, etc.) and find nothing relevant.
 Obviously there can be differences of translation, but one would think at least one of these would find a relevant match.
 And surely, if Eusebius actually said something like this in his work, it would have gained more attention and people would be citing it directly, rather than our only reference to it being a secondhand citation through Altai-Himalaya who does not even tell us where in Life of Constantine this quote is supposed to be found.

 So by all appearances, this supposed quote of Eusebius is a hoax that is not found in the work being cited.
 Not only have I been unable to find it in Life of Constantine, the person who claimed it was there referred to at least one other inaccurate quote, meaning it is more likely this one is inaccurate too.
 And those who spread this quote around have clearly not bothered to verify it at all given the errors in the copy/pasted citation.
 We know this because if they had, they would be getting the spelling of Eusebius correct and wouldn't be incorrectly citing it as Altai-Nimalaya.